 true, the button has a foreground action, meaning it opens directly into the app or another destination.
 If

 false, it runs a background action, meaning it executes some code behind the scenes, and the notification simply disappears

 - Destructive: For UI preview only, not passed via push.
 Destructive buttons appear red on the device.

 An Interactive Notification must exist as a predefined type (or "category" in iOS), which defines the number of associated buttons and their characteristics.
 This type must be coded in the application build before being deployed to the App Store so that a user's app will be aware of the pathways for the interaction.

 Practically speaking, this means that you must know which buttons to present and which labels they must have before preparing your app update.

 Think through your use cases carefully before assigning the Interactive Notification type in your app update.
 If you want a custom action to occur, e.g., "Call Your Mother!," you must register the custom type in the project beforehand.

-As mentioned above, you may use any of the predefined common interactions or create a custom one.
-See Interactive Notifications for examples.
+You may use any of the predefined common interactions or create a custom one.
+See iOS: Interactive Notifications for examples.

 Configuration and Requirements